Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles: Introduction

-Here $E_{\max}-E_{\min}$ can be seen as the energy scale of the system, $d(I, U_t)$ is thus proportional to the multiplication of the energy scale and time, the maximal angle that can be rotated is thus proportional to the time-energy cost of the dynamics\cite{Chau2011,Fung1,Fung2,Fung3}.
-For noisy dynamics as $d(I, K_t)=\min_{U_{ESt}}(I_{ES}, U_{ESt})$ where $U_{ESt}$ is unitary extension of $K_t$, the maximal angle is thus proportional to the minimum time-energy cost over all unitary extensions of the noisy dynamics\cite{Chau2011,Fung1,Fung2,Fung3}.
+Here, $E_{\max}-E_{\min}$ can be seen as the energy scale of the system, and thus $d(I, U_t)$ is proportional to the multiplication of the energy scale and time.
+The maximum angle that can be rotated is thus proportional to the time-energy cost of the dynamics \cite{Chau2011,Fung1,Fung2,Fung3}.
+For noisy dynamics, such as $d(I, K_t)=\min_{U_{ES_t}}(I_{ES}, U_{ES_t})$ where $U_{ES_t}$ is the unit extension of $K_t$, the maximum angle is proportional to the minimum energy cost on all unit extensions of noisy dynamics \cite{Chau2011,Fung1,Fung2,Fung3}.
+Unlike the quantum Fisher metric, which depends on the specific dynamical trajectory and may overestimate the evolution time, our metric \( d(K_1, K_2) \) directly quantifies the worst-case rotation angle over all possible input states.
+This ensures a tight bound that is saturable by an optimal state, even in the presence of decoherence.

+In the following part of this paper, we will focus on the analysis of QSL concerning noisy dynamics.